learn-co-curriculum/dsc-join-statements-lab/README.md

-# Level Up: Display the Number of Products each Employee Has sold
+## Level Up: Display the Number of Products each employee has sold

 ```python